How we can help

 Why do I need both ears?

-If you’re struggling to hear in one ear but have a “good” ear, you may be tempted to put off seeking help.
-But there’s a reason we have two ears—and it’s not just for looks.
+If you’re living with hearing loss in one ear but feel your “good” ear is enough, you may be tempted to delay seeking help.
+But there’s a reason we have two ears - and it’s not just for looks.
 Your ears actually work together to create a balanced, natural and clear sound.
 Hearing from both sides also means better identifying where a sound is coming from, keeping you safer and more aware of your surroundings.

 Book an appointment with one of our hearing centers to get your hearing tested for unilateral hearing loss.

-There are many causes of unilateral hearing loss, which can affect people of all ages.
+There are several unilateral hearing loss causes, and this condition can affect people of all ages.
 It can occur both suddenly or gradually overtime.
 Causes of unilateral hearing loss include exposure to a loud noise in one ear, genetics, ototoxic medications, earwax, or viral or bacterial infections.
 In rarer cases, a tumor on the auditory nerve can also lead to hearing loss in one ear.

 Unilateral hearing loss affects the ability to perceive sound direction and location because it interferes with the way the brain processes auditory information from the two ears.
-This can cause difficulty in distinguishing sounds in noisy environments and reduce overall hearing efficiency.
+This type of hearing loss can cause difficulty in distinguishing sounds in noisy environments and reduce overall hearing efficiency.

 The most common signs and symptoms of unilateral hearing loss include: